Does YSN offer a BSN or other undergraduate degree in nursing?

 How many references are required?

 Three letters of reference are required for the GEPN/MSN/Post-MSN/DNP/PhD.
-Beginning with the Fall 2014 application, applicants are being asked to submit their letters of recommendation electronically through the online application system.
+Letter writers will submit their letters of recommendation electronically through the online application system.
 Please see the reference section of the application for detailed instructions.

 Applicants are advised to seek references from individuals who are or have been in a position to objectively evaluate academic or work performance.
 The following guidelines can be used in asking for references: